This is a guest blog post from Andrew Phillips - long time member of the Apache jclouds project.

 The Problem: Different Java versions on different branches

-Our recent 1.8.0 release was the last jclouds release to support Java 6, and immediately after the release we moved our master branch to compile against Java 7 and started using some Java 7-only features.
+Our recent 1.8.0 release was the last jclouds release to support Java 6, and immediately after the release we moved our controller branch to compile against Java 7 and started using some Java 7-only features.

 This put our pull request builder jobs into a tricky position:

 Pull requests against controller will no longer compile with Java 6.

 We still want to run a Java 6 job for any pull requests against older branches.